How to: Create a Carnation Garland

 How to Create a Carnation Garland

 Tips: If you run out of string, don’t fret – you can simply tie more onto the end if needed.
 I’d suggest assembling your carnation garland 24-48 hours in advance.
 Carnations last longer than a lot of flowers so they’ll be fine for a couple days, but after that they’ll start to soften and petals will begin to brown.
 Keep your garland in a cool dry location, preferably a fridge (avoid fridges with excess moisture or fruit as these will enhance aging of the blooms).
+You can also lightly mist the carnation garland with water to help with hydration, or apply a floral preservative like Crowning Glory to help keep it looking perky.

 <h3> About Sarah F.</h3>